Kitware/SMQTK/docs/release_notes/since-last-release.md

     in an index via a list of descriptor UUIDs.

   * Added script for cross validating a classifier configuration for some truthed descriptors within an index.
+Can generate PR and ROC curves.

 Utilities